 Dr. Christine Schultz

 As an instructor with over three decades of experience, I was surprised to find out how little I know about teaching men of color.
 The CORA training altered many of my preconceptions and gave me excellent tips to use in my classroom.
-For example, I just prepared my syllabus for the coming fall semester and, for the first time, opened with a letter to my students welcoming them and asking them to see their life experiences as a resource rather than as a set of obstacles to be overcome.
-I have many other great ideas that I am going to try this semester.
 Thank you CORA.

 The CORA training for the course Teaching Men of Color exceeded my expectations in terms of ease of use, accessibility, and reliability.
 In addition to the course being of high value, the material was relevant and the assessment tool (quizzes) allowed for immediate feedback process.
 The Discussion Boards were also easy to participate in and use.